 - Adjust vents.
 Partially close downstairs vents so that more cool air makes it upstairs where the vents are fully open.

-For more tips on how to keep the upstairs cool in your home, call the experts at Sherlock Heating & Air Conditioning.
+For more tips on how to keep the upstairs cool in your home, call the experts at Sherlock Plumbing, Heating & Air.
 We are committed to providing quality, reliable service to residents of the San Diego and North County areas.